 Tips For Living Within Your Means

-It’s easier said than done to live within your means; in other words only spend as much as you have coming in each month.
-Many of us spend more than we should with credit cards, and dipping into emergency funds and savings accounts.
+It’s easier said than done to live within your means; in other words, only spend as much as you have coming in each month.
+Many of us spend more than we should with credit cards and dipping into emergency funds and savings accounts.
 If that sounds like you, these tips for living within your means can help.

 Your first step is to determine how much money you have coming in, how much you spend each week or each month and where that money goes – this is called a budget.
 Your challenge is then to find areas in which you can save so you aren’t spending more than you have coming in and these steps can help.
 You can always reach out to financial planners in Perth for expert advice regarding the budget.

 1) Determine Your Needs and Wants